Open late Fri.-Sat.

 * Click here for rating key

-Sushi Roku Restaurant Review: In keeping with hip, W hotel style, this modern Japanese spot is glam Cal-Latin American fusion, and chock-a-block with designer cocktails.
-What else would we expect from a restaurant that debuted in West Hollywood, then invaded Santa Monica, Pasadena and Las Vegas under celebrity investors like Ryan Seacrest and Tori Spelling?
+Sushi Roku Restaurant Review: In keeping with hip, W hotel style, this modern Japanese spot presents glam Cal-Latin American fusion.
 Go here to get your graze on, with some three dozen appetizers, two dozen-plus sushi options, and just a half dozen entrées.
 But be careful, dishes are pricey, and can wound those who order carelessly.
 Perhaps you crave lobster medallions with truffle oil glaze, a sea bass spring roll, Japanese Wagyu with mushrooms, and Asian barbecue short ribs?
 That’ll add up to $100 easy.
 An entrée of roasted lobster, prawns and scallops in pink peppercorn olive oil is more than $40.
-Much of the buzz is about the digs, spanning 6,000-square-feet with large boulders, teak, black slate and an open steel staircase soaring to a second-floor patio (mini skirt-wearers will want to don their prettiest underwear for this climb).
+Much of the buzz is about the digs, spanning 6,000-square-feet with large boulders, teak, black slate and an open steel staircase soaring to a second-floor patio.
+Save some coin for cocktails, too; the bartenders craft flashy drinks (hot chocolate saké, anyone?).